-This document describes the behavior, requirements and restrictions, and billing of reservations of Compute Engine zonal resources.
-To learn how to create, consume, and manage reservations, see the following:
+This document explains the behavior, requirements, restrictions, and billing of reservations of Compute Engine zonal resources.
+To learn how to create, view, consume, manage, delete reservations, or attach reservations to commitments, see the following:

 - Create a reservation for a single project.